 Instructions

-- Cover with a damp towel or plastic wrap and set aside for 20 minutes.
+- Cover with a damp towel and allow to rest for one hour for the water to hydrate the flour.
 This is a process called autolyse, where the flour becomes fully hydrated.

 - Instead of kneading, I like to do the stretch and fold method.
-This is where you take dough on one side and pull it up about 6 inches, then fold it over the rest of the dough.
+This is where you take the dough on one side and pull it up about 6 inches, then fold it over the rest of the dough.
 Turn the bowl about 1/4 around and repeat the process.
 Do this a total of 3-4 times.
+This is considered one round.
 Cover.

 - First 3 stretch and folds – every 15 minutes.